mbcarbonetto/qiime2-session/Hands-on.md

     --output-path /home/Documents/working_dir/single-end-demux.qza \
     --source-format SingleEndFastqManifestPhred33

 With this command we are telling QIIME2 which **semantic type** (--type) to follow and what **source** (--source) of data we are importing.
-We are algo giving the path to the input fastq files with the manifest file (--input-path).
-Finally we are telling QIIME2 where to create the output file (--output-path) which will be called **single-end-demux.qza**
+We are algo giving the path to the **input** fastq files with the manifest file (--input-path).
+Finally we are telling QIIME2 where to create the **output** file (--output-path) which will be called **single-end-demux.qza**

+There are many other types of data that can be imported to QIIME2, each will have a different semantic type asigned and different protocols will be used to import them.
+Please follow [this link](https://docs.qiime2.org/2018.2/semantic-types/) for more information on semantic types in QIIME2 and [this one](https://docs.qiime2.org/2018.2/tutorials/importing/) to learn how to import different types of data.